-With the support of the Nationalstiftung the Austrian Science Fund (FWF) is issuing for the first time a call for “#ConnectingMinds” in February 2020.
+With the support of the Nationalstiftung the Austrian Science Fund (FWF) was issuing for the first time a call for “#ConnectingMinds” in February 2020.
 This new programme is designed to encourage researchers to include non-academic stakeholders in their research processes.
 Funding is offered to teams that combine scientific and societal knowledge and thereby attempt to meet social, technological, ecological, and economic challenges.

 The #ConnectingMinds programme pursues the following objectives: